The Road to Know-Where: An Object-and-Room Informed Sequential BERT for Indoor Vision-Language Navigation: Introduction

 Although significant advances have been made, these methods take words in instructions and each discrete view of a panorama as the minimal unit for encoding, which limits the ability to learn the relationships between language elements and fine-grained visual entities.
-This is because the view feature, generally obtained by ResNet~\cite{resnet} which is trained for image classification, mainly represents one salient object but it needs to be matched to many different natural-language landmarks mentioned in crowd-sourced navigation instructions.
-Figure \ref{fig:firstFig} shows an example where the \textit{coffee table}, \textit{couch}, and \textit{fireplace} are used as navigation landmarks in different instructions, but they need to match to the same input view feature in most of existing VLN methods.
-This makes previous models may become confused of these textual semantics.
+This is because the view feature, generally obtained by ResNet~\cite{resnet} which is trained for whole-image classification, mainly represents one salient object but it needs to be matched to many different natural-language landmarks mentioned in crowd-sourced navigation instructions.
+Figure \ref{fig:firstFig} shows an example where the \textit{coffee table}, \textit{couch}, and \textit{fireplace} are used as navigation landmarks in different instructions, but they need to match to the same input view feature in most existing VLN methods.

-To address the above mentioned problem, and motivated by recent success of BERT-like models (Bidirectional Encoder Representations from Transformers)~\cite{uniter,vilbert,vl-bert} in joint textual and visual understanding, we propose an object-and-room informed sequential BERT to encode instructions and visual perceptions at the same fine-grained level, namely words and object regions.
-This paves the way for the understanding of semantic conceptions, namely ``know what''.
-It is worth noticing that we introduce temporal context into BERTs, which allows the model to be aware of seen environments and completed part of instructions, resulting in more accurate next action prediction.
+Motivated by the success of BERT-like models (Bidirectional Encoder Representations from Transformers)~\cite{uniter,vilbert,vl-bert} in joint textual and visual understanding, we propose an object-and-room informed sequential BERT to encode instructions and visual perceptions at the same fine-grained level, namely words and object regions.
+This enables the model to better ``know where'' the objects referred to lie.
+We also introduce temporal context into our BERT-based model, which allows the model to be aware of completed parts of instructions and seen environments, resulting in more accurate next action prediction.